DIY Framing for a New Door

 Make a second cut with the saw, about half an inch or more from the studs.
 Remove the waste to form a channel large enough to use the chisel to cut through the remainder of the soleplate.
 Pry the loose section of soleplate free from the floor and discard it.
 With the soleplate removed, the opening is ready for the new pre-hung door.

-After the door has been installed, finish the flooring by filling any holes where the soleplate was removed with wood putty, and finish the floor to match the rest.
+After the door has been installed, finish the flooring by filling any holes where the soleplate was with wood putty, and refinish the floor to match the rest.
 If the floor is too rough to refinish, use a threshold saddle to cover it.

-In some cases, the wall will have been installed before the finished flooring.
-If this is so, there will be a gap in the flooring where the soleplate was attached to the sub-floor.
+In some houses, the interior walls may have been installed before the finished flooring.
+If this is the case, there will be a gap in the flooring where the soleplate was attached to the sub-floor.
 Remove the soleplate as described above and fill the gap in the flooring using a piece of wood the same thickness of the finished floor, usually ¾in for solid wood floors.
-Cover the patches with a saddle molding.
+Cover this rough patch with a saddle molding.